baudehlo/deploy_to_runit/README.md

 In main.json the following options are available:

 * email_to (required) - the email to send success/failure messages to
+* email_from (required) - the email address messages are from
 * branch_map - a hash of branch to root folder name mappings.
 Default: `{"master": "/var/apps"}`
+* test_map - a hash of branch to test folder name distinct from those in branch_map.
+Default: `{}`
 * remote_hosts - a list of remote hosts to send the payload to (for multi-server deployment).
 Default: []
 * git_user - the username to run commands as.
 Default: deploy
 * git_command - the path to git.
 Default: /usr/bin/git
 * sv_command - the path to "sv".
 Default: /usr/bin/sv
+* test_command - the command to run for testing.
+Default: "make test"
 * restart_command - the command passed to "sv" to restart the server.
 Default: force-restart
 * dont_restart_server - a list of projects not to restart after updating.
 Default: []